rcywang/d-wave-demodoc/docs/research.rst

 Cold Atom Systems
 -----------------

 Atoms can be trapped using light, electric fields, or magnetic fields such that they are suspended in an ultra-high vacuum chamber, spatially confined and isolated from the walls.
 In a **3D magneto-optical trap (MOT)** consisting of 3 pairs of counter-propagating beams, atoms are slowed down via **laser cooling** and trapped via a pair of concentric coils in an *anti-Helmholtz* configuration spaced one coil radius apart.
-Laser cooling can be thought of as "**momentum trapping**" as it depends on velocity (and not position).
+Laser cooling can be thought of as "**momentum trapping**" as it depends on velocity.
 For "**position trapping**", the trapping force is provided by a **spatially-varying magnetic field**.
-At the centre of the MOT, the combination of the two results in a **trapping potential**, with trap depth :math:`U_{\operatorname{trap}}=\frac{1}{2}mv_e^2`, where :math:`v_e` is the minimum trap escape speed.
-The depth is controlled by the parameters of the confining fields (e.g. magnetic field gradient).
+At the centre of the MOT, the combination of the two results in a **trapping potential**, with trap depth :math:`U_{\operatorname{trap}}=\frac{1}{2}mv_e^2` and minimum trap escape speed :math:`v_e`.
+The depth is controlled by the parameters of the confining fields (e.g. the magnetic field gradient).

 In addition to the MOT is the **magnetic trap (MT)**, which is bad at cooling and trapping atoms (thus, the need for the MOT).
 A quadrupole can be formed using the same coils as for the MOT, though this time with a higher current to produce a greater magnetic field gradient; the laser light is also turned off.
 For a **step-by-step description of the experimental sequence**, see the dropdown menu below.